 The dare-to-ask-the-scary-chick-out-then-fall-in-love-with-her-then-it-comes-back-to-bite-you plot is at least as old as Shakespeare (The Taming of the Shrew).
 How many books and movies for teens have this same storyline?
 How many have the same stereotypes?

 The high school rumor drama seems overblown.
-I'm sure some kids might act that way toward Beth, but it seems the entire school was against her.
-I would think most high school students would either think she's majorly cool or would just steer clear of her altogether.
+I’m sure some kids might act that way toward Beth, but it seems the entire school is against her.
+I would think most high school students would either think she’s majorly cool or would just steer clear of her altogether.

-Though I believed in Beth's overwhelming drive to save her mother, Beth's constant self-sacrificing got on my nerves.
-It's believable that a teen girl would think her love and desire to change things would save her mother from herself, but I thought Beth's behavior was over-the-top.
-Beth's mother disappoints her daughter over and over and over.
+Though I believed in Beth’s overwhelming drive to save her mother, Beth’s constant self-sacrificing got on my nerves.
+It’s believable that a teen girl would think her love and desire to change things would save her mother from herself, but I thought Beth’s behavior was over-the-top.
+Beth’s mother disappoints her daughter over and over and over.
 Every time Beth goes to help her mother, Beth puts her own life in danger.
-I get that the family is dysfunctional and Beth isn't thinking with the mind of an emotionally-stable person, but I thought Beth would get a clue about it long before she did.
+I get that the family is dysfunctional and Beth isn’t thinking with the mind of an emotionally-stable person, but I thought Beth would get a clue about it long before she did.
 I also kept wondering why she worried so much about her mother going to jail.
-Wouldn't she be safe from the boyfriend in jail?
+Wouldn’t Beth’s mom be safe from the abusive boyfriend in jail?
 The drugs would at least be harder to obtain, and she would get three meals a day.
-And even the dirtiest jail would have to be cleaner than where she was living.
-I know that jail isn't a picnic, but this woman clearly cannot take care of herself.
-Jail might have been just what Beth's mother needed.
+And even the dirtiest jail cell would have to be cleaner than where she was living.
+I know that jail isn’t a picnic, but this woman clearly cannot take care of herself.
+Jail might have been just what Beth’s mother needed.

 THE BOTTOM LINE: Despite a crazy ton of drama, Dare You To is a fun and dramatic successor to Pushing the Limits that I know will be popular with young adult readers.
 McGarry’s books can be read in any order; DYT does not give anything away from PL except the fact that Noah and Echo end up together, which readers will know from reading the PL blurb.

-STATUS IN MY LIBRARY: Sadly, we can't get it--the mature sexual content, serious drug use, and lots of profanity make it better for high school readers.
+STATUS IN MY LIBRARY: Sadly, we can’t get it–the mature sexual content, serious drug use, and lots of profanity make it better for high school readers.